-Watch a video of our panel discussion from 25 November on how these intertwined disciplines should react to current global challenges.
+Watch a video of our panel discussion on how these intertwined disciplines should react to current global challenges.

 This event took place on 25 November.
 You can watch a recording of the event below.